mvolkmann/blog/src/htmx.md

 ## URLs

-HTMX endpoints return HTML, not JSON.
+Htmx endpoints return HTML, not JSON.
 Their URLs are based on user interface functionality, not resource paths.
 For example, `/todos/:id/toggle` is a reasonable URL path for an endpoint that toggles the completed status of todo